Construction submittal log template in Excel showing submittal numbers, review actions, color-coded status and float days.

 Who Should Use a Submittal Log Template?

-A submittal log sheet is a critical tool for anyone responsible for managing or reviewing construction documentation.
+In construction, a submittal log sheet is a critical tool for anyone responsible for managing or reviewing construction documentation.
 It’s helpful for project teams because it provides structure, accountability, and visibility across all parties involved in a construction project.

 Key roles that benefit from a construction submittal log include: